Nadiad ni haveli: Architecture

-The haveli has 249 rooms covering area of about 96,840 square feet.
+The haveli has 249 rooms covering area of about 9,000 square meters.
 It has wooden carvings, several courtyards and many balconies covered with bronze sheets.
 It has a rain water harvesting system and an in-house badminton court also.
 The construction type observed is timber framing with brick infill.
 The organisation of the house is typical to any traditional house in the Central-Gujarat region with dehli leading to the chowk (courtyard), parsal (intermediate passage space) leading to the medi (inner rooms).
 The house has been built exactly on the north-south axis and the entrance of the house faces the north direction.
 The house has several Interior Architecture Elements which represent motifs of Hindu Gods and religious animals like elephants, peacocks and floral patterns on columns and bracket.
 Though most of the Interior Architecture Elements are simplistic in their expression, the major influences found in the building are colonial.
 Several pieces of furniture observed in the house were made by replicating imported furniture brought by the family members during their travels.
 As the owners were avid readers and writers and lover of books, it has been observed that several types of tables were consciously placed in every room of the house and are both imported and custom made.
 The furniture style observed in the house is eclectic with styles ranging from Hindu, Colonial and Georgian.
 The materials used in interiors range from wood, ceramic tiles, cut glass and brass hardware.
 The craft techniques observed are wood carving, wood turning, etched glass, riveting and metal casting.
-It is said that it has the second highest number of rooms in India, only after Rasthrapati Bhavan.